All The Eclipses In 2024 To Watch Out For

 Partial lunar eclipse

-The third eclipse of the year, the partial lunar eclipse will occur on 18 September at 2:14 am UTC (10:14 am MYT) and will last till 3.16 am UTC (11:16 am MYT).
+The third eclipse of the year, the partial lunar eclipse will occur on 18 September at 2:14 am UTC (10:14 am SGT) and will last till 3.16 am UTC (11:16 am SGT).
 It will be visible across places where the Moon is above the horizon, such as the Americas, Africa, Europe, western Asia and south-western Russia.

 As the Moon enters the Earth’s penumbra, observers can see a pale cast over its surface, though the celestial body will not be fully engulfed.
 However, at 2.14 am, a slight portion will enter the Earth’s umbra and will be devoid of sunlight, marking the beginning of the partial eclipse.